Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 Anticipation Is Everything — From Skateparks to Ice Rinks

-Skateboarding trains filmmakers to anticipate motion before it happens.
+Skating trains filmmakers to anticipate motion before it happens.
 You don’t wait for the trick — you read body language, speed, setup, and intention.
 That instinct translates directly to ice skating and hockey cinematography.

 • A hockey player’s edge work mirrors a skater’s carve